louislspn/wp-webpack-theme/README.md

 To make the webpack configuration works with your environment you will have to tell your WordPress theme the path of your local web server.
 So first of all, **launch your usual web local server on your computer** such as WAMP or MAMP.

-In the ```bundler/config.js``` file, write the path where you usually access to your WordPress website with your local server.
+Create the configuration file here ```bundler/config.js```, write the code below with the path you usually access to your WordPress website with your local server.
 For example :

 ```js
 exports.datas = {